 Also, third-party sites often won’t give you a history on properties that include things like price changes and total days on market; you want to consider both items when finding comps for your comparative market analysis.

 My results are different from my colleagues; what gives?

 Remember, even though a comparative market analysis uses objective information like square feet, acreage, bedroom count, and the like, they’re ultimately a tool that relies on subjective feedback from you, the real estate professional.

 For example, when you’re considering a comp that’s similar to your subject property in every way except that the comp has an extra bathroom, what value do you assign that bathroom in your adjustment?
 Your colleague may adjust it differently than you, or perhaps, not even choose that comp in the first place.

-If your conclusions are different from other Realtors, don’t fret.
+If your conclusions are different from other real estate agents, don’t fret.
 The market will demonstrate who was closer to the actual value.
 Trust in your process, and if the market gives you constructive feedback about your final numbers, find where you need to make an adjustment in your CMA process and make your next CMA even better.

-Answering the question of “How to do a comparative market analysis” isn’t easy, but it is answerable.
+Answering the question of “how to do a comparative market analysis” isn’t easy, but it is answerable.
 You’ve now got a thorough understanding of how you can better estimate the value of a property in your market.
-Take that information and make your sellers’ list prices more accurate, and your buyers’ offers more competitive.
+Take this information and make your sellers’ list prices more accurate, and your buyers’ offers more competitive.

 Got more questions?
 Join our Facebook Group, The Close Real Estate Agents Mastermind Group, and continue the conversation.